 - Pick a specific group from the bottom grid and by double clicking it, it will open the merging window.

 - Select "Resolve Duplicates" on the top ribbon.
 This will open the very first group and will enable you to work through each group one by one and make your decisions.

-Once you have made a decision on all groups, you'll see the groups have moved to "Solved Groups" with a status reason.
+Once you have decided on each groups, you will see that group has moved to "Solved Groups" with a status reason.

-When you are merging records, you'll see a slightly different set of buttons at the bottom of the screen which looks like this.
+When you are merging rows, you will see a slightly different set of buttons at the bottom of the screen which looks like this.

 Here you can see how many groups you have remaining, and you can either commit the merge or decide that those rows should not be duplicates.